bitburner-official/bitburner-src/src/Documentation/doc/advanced/darkweb.md

   - mostly garbage data, sometimes has password
   - sniffed data includes fake passwords, html, rickroll, random garbage, lorem ipsum, silly google searches

-- Clue notes on servers

-  - passwords for another server
-  - hints to password tables,
-  - hints to vulnerabilities,
-  - partial passwords?

 - File/status viewer for darkweb servers?

 - server that returns yes/no in its failure response
   - yes, the password has X as one of its factors
 - server that returns a string in response to the attempt?
   - result: (encoded attempt) expectation: (encoded password)

 - Harden existing commands against loops in network? or exclude darkweb from them?